-The Project is located just off the south-western edge of the Northwest Officer Basin (previously named Savory Basin).
-Beyondie Lakes and 10 Mile Lake are developed within a palaeochannel system, underlain by bedrock of the Sunbeam Group, consisting mostly of sedimentary sandstones, siltstones, conglomerates and shales (Grey et al. 2005).
+Beyondie Lakes, Ten Mile Lake and Lake Sunshine are developed within a palaeochannel system (that includes regionally expansive salt lay playas) that contains the potassium rich sub-surface brines, hosted in Cenzoic colluvial deposits.
+The palaeochannel is underlain by bedrock of the Sunbeam Group, consisting mostly of sedimentary sandstones, siltstones, conglomerates and shales (Grey et al. 2005).